 Funeral with Military Honors

 A funeral with military honors is one steeped in tradition and any member of the armed services in entitled to one upon their death.
 The military will provide an honor guard detail of at least two soldiers, one of which must be from the same military branch as the deceased.
 The deceased is provided with a flag that can be draped over the casket, folded properly by the honor guard and then ceremoniously presented to the next of kin.
 A military funeral always has Taps played by a bugler or on a stereo at the end of the funeral.
-If there are enough members of the honor guard present, three rifle volleys are fired and the casings are slipped into the folds of the folded flag.

 Military funerals are solemn affairs and frequently, everyone in attendance, with the exception of immediate family, will remain standing for the duration to show respect.
 This does not mean you should dress casually, but do wear comfortable shoes and clothing that is also respectable mourning attire.
 Military funerals are not appropriate affairs for young children since they cannot stand still for the amount of time required for a proper military funeral and their eventual squirming and talking becomes a distraction.
 If you are unsure of what to do at the funeral, follow the lead of the chaplain conducting the service.